Frequently Asked Questions

 Yes, air conditioners are sized by the area that is to be cooled and must be carefully matched to the air mover, or in most cases the furnace blower

-An energy star furnace is a high efficient furnace that is rated over 90 % efficient and is condensing.
+An energy star furnace is a high-efficiency furnace that is rated over 90 % efficient and is condensing.
 Most rebates are tied to energy star equipment.

 The life expectancy of a furnace will vary, but a rule of thumb is 20 to 25 years.
 If your furnace needs a major repair and is around this age, replacement should be considered.

-- What is the payback in changing my old furnace to a new one?
+What is the payback for changing my old furnace to a new one?

 Hydronic and floor heat systems are quite complex and have many components.
 If you re experiencing multiple repair costs, something is not right and an analysis should be performed by a hydronic expert.